 4. Journalism and Research

-Autistic individuals who do best with repetitive movements and an ordered environment may find themselves happiest in a manufacturing career.
-Work on an assembly line tends to involve repetitive motions that may be just the right thing for their needs.
-They may also enjoy rebuilding everything from cars to computers, sorting at a recycling plant or building special-made items.
+Those looking for this type of work may choose an assembly line that tends to involve repetitive motions and predictable patterns.
+They may also enjoy rebuilding everything from cars to computers, sorting at a recycling plant, or building special-made items.